St. Cloud State Huskies men's ice hockey: Wink and Basch

-In 1956, After going through six different head coaches in ten years, the team hired Jack Wink.
-The new bench boss stabilized the program and led the Huskies to stellar records in the early-60's.
-The team finished the 1962 season undefeated but, as had happened a decade earlier, a reduced schedule following those highs caused the team to fall on hard times by the late-60's.
-After successive 1-win seasons, Wink was replaced by Charlie Basch who set about a steady rebuild for the program.
+In 1956, after changing head coaches five times in ten years, the team hired Jack Wink.
+The new bench boss stabilized the program and led the Huskies to stellar records in the early 1960s.
+The team finished the 1962 season undefeated but, as had happened a decade earlier, a reduced schedule following those highs caused the team to fall on hard times by the latter part of the decade.
+After successive 1-win seasons, Wink was replaced by Charlie Basch who began a rebuild of the program.

 Basch took almost twice as long as Wink had to turn the Huskies into consistent winners.
 Once he did, however, he was able to keep them at the top of their game for much longer.
 In 1978, the NCAA began sponsoring a Division II tournament.
 Because St. Cloud was one of the few western teams that did not participate in the NAIA Championship, they were invited to participate in a Western Championship Tournament, which would determine which two teams received bids.
 St. Cloud State played in the WCT for the first four years of its existence, unfortunately they were never able to win a single match and never received an invitation to the actual tournament.

 In 1980, the Huskies finally ended their long run as an independent and helped found the NCHA.
 Poor results in conference play prevented the team from having a chance at an NCAA bid, a trend that continued as almost all Division II programs dropped down to Division III in 1984.

 Swift climb to D-I

 John Perpich took over for Basch in 1984 and led the team through two mediocre seasons before the athletic department decided to raise the profile of the program.
 Perpich stepped aside and allowed legendary Minnesota coach Herb Brooks to take over in 1986.
 News of the move spurred several prospects to join the program, including NHL draft picks Tony Schmalzbauer and Shorty Forrest.
 The Huskies went on to win the program's first conference title (tied) and the first conference tournament ever played by the NCHA.
 Brooks' team was one of the favorites for the national championship despite being a debutant but they were stymied by Oswego State and ended up 3rd in 1987.

 Brooks left after the year to return to the NHL, but his time with the team had been a success.
-The very next year, St. Cloud promoted the program to Division I with Brooks' assistant, Craig Dahl taking over.
+The following year, St. Cloud promoted the program to Division I, with Brooks' assistant Craig Dahl taking over.
 The Huskies continued their rapid ascent with a winning record in 1989 and, due in part to the NCAA's policy of including a non-tradition team in the tournament at the time, St. Cloud made its first appearance in the D-I tournament in 1989.